kneissel/Ansible-IIS/README.md

 # Ansible-IIS
 Playbook to install IIS with some tuning

-For AWX tests purpose (to test tasks individually), there's tags in the awxinstall.yml test playbook for each task (same as tasks name).
+To use tasks individually, there's tags in the main.yml task.

 **iis_install** an Ansible task to install Windows IIS
 =========

-This task handle Windows IIS installation, pool creation or modification, site creation or modification and binding creation or modification.
+This role handle Windows IIS installation, pool creation or modification, site creation or modification and binding creation or modification.

 Requirements